toshahriar/laravel-extras/README.md

 # laravel-extras
-A Package for Laravel Extra Features
+A Package for Laravel Extended Features